Marchev-Science/Summer.School.2025/README.md

 This Summer school is partially funded by:
 * ***Science and research Fund at Sofia University***
 * ***University of National and World Economy contract NID NF-11/2025/B***
+* ***European Union-NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project DUECOS BG-RRP-2.004-0001-C01***

 ## Application